 Chapter 1: Pallet Town Summer Camp

 It was a warm, sunny day in Pallet Town.
 There was not a cloud in the sky.
-It was the perfect day for summer camp, which is where our setting takes place.
+It was the perfect day for summer camp.
 Kids were standing side-by-side in a line, all eager for the next activity.
 The said activity was going to be a scavenger hunt.
 It was one of the most anticipated activities at Pallet Town Summer Camp.

 A young, raven-haired boy with brown eyes at seven years old was among the most eager of the group.
 His name was Ash Ketchum.
 Ash was a very kind, if not a little stubborn, boy.
 He loved to explore and go out on adventures, which is why he loved scavenger hunts.
 He always made sure to put his friends and family before anything else.
 His dream was to become a Pokemon Master.
 When he turned ten, he was going to set out on his journey and win every badge in the Kanto region, and then win the Pokemon League.
 Next, he would conquer other regions and challenge the Elite Four, the best trainers in the world, of each region.
 He was determined to become a legend.